PentaHelix/pentahelix.github.io/_posts/2015-04-03-[chrawl]-Devlog-4:-Randomly-Generated-Spells.md

 ![Homing Spell](http://i.imgur.com/ABQcjop.gif)

 ##Item Drops
-Enemies now drop a potion on death.
+Enemies now drop a potion when they die.
 Potions have a random color and different shapes.
 ![Potion Types](http://i.imgur.com/fF0iLGF.png)

 There are no effects for potions yet, but I'm hoping you will be able to drink them in a week or two.